-Well-appointed and affordable private tour in Macedonia of Northern Greece promises to discover unknown and the best of Greece.
-This private tour to Amphipolis and Thessaloniki is the best value-for-money , especially designed for those interested in both the ancient undiscovered treasures and modern Greece.
+A well-appointed and affordable private tour in Macedonia of Northern Greece promises to discover the unknown and the best of Greece.
+This private tour to Amphipolis and Thessaloniki is the best value-for-money, specially designed for those interested in both the ancient undiscovered treasures and modern Greece.

 In this tour you will visit the tumulus tomb of Amphipolis lies on the hill of Kasta inside a 500-meter long surrounding wall of marble and limestone.
 The tumulus tomb of Amphipolis that the world is looking for the answer to an old mystery!

 Highlights of The amazing discovery of Amphipolis, in a 3-day private tour with Thessaloniki